-The small area of Pleasure Ground (1406sq m) in Semeloff Terrace and Recreation Reserve (4027sq m) in Norway Street border the sector.
-Polhill Gully Recreation Reserve.
+The small reserve areas of Pleasure Ground (1406sq m) in Semeloff Terrace and Recreation Reserve (4027sq m) in Norway Street have become Town Belt under the WTBA.

-Part of the Te Aro School land - Abel Smith St: This land is owned by the Crown and managed by the Ministry of Education.
-It is included in the Deed of Settlement First Right of Refusal Land Schedule and the Port Nicholson Block Settlement Trust has the first right of refusal if the land is declared surplus.
+Part of the Te Aro School land - Abel Smith Street: This land is owned by the Crown.
+It is included in the Deed of Settlement First Right of Refusal Land Schedule, and the Port Nicholson Block Settlement Trust has the first right of refusal if the land is declared surplus.

-It is situated at the top of Abel Smith Street.
-Te Aro School uses about one third of the land.
-The rest of the land is made up of a 6000sq m steep gully bounded on the east by the school and on the west by the rear of properties on Devon Street.
+The land is made up of a 4221 square metre steep gully bounded on the east by the school and on the west by the rear of properties on Devon Street.
 This steep gully section is assessed below.

-The vegetation is mixed exotic trees, including sycamore and large pines, with an understory of natives and exotic shrubs.
+The vegetation is mixed exotic trees, including sycamore and large pines, with an understorey of natives and exotic shrubs.

-Although this land was part of the original Town Belt Deed and taken out by the Crown in 1931 for education purposes, it is now isolated from any existing Town Belt lands but is part of an important green network and backdrop to the Aro Valley.
-The original Town Belt lands that connected this land have now been extensively developed and used for other purposes, such printing 3 development and education.
+The land was part of the original Town Belt Deed and taken out by the Crown in 1931 for education purposes.
+It is now separated from existing Town Belt lands but forms part of an important green network and backdrop to the Aro Valley.
+The original Town Belt lands that connected this land have now been extensively developed and used for other purposes, such as residential development and education.

 The steep gully is small in scale, and its location, aspect and accessibility add little value in strengthening the Town Belt's continuity and horseshoe shape.
-However it has important landscape values as a natural backdrop for Aro Street and as a green buffer between Devon Street and Victoria University.
-It does provide some local landscape value to Aro Street.
-The mix of exotic and native trees including the large eucalyptus provide a habitat for several native bird species including kereru (wood pigeon), kaka, tui, ruru (morepork), kotare (kingfisher), tauhou (silvereye), riroriro (grey warbler) and piwakawaka (fantail), The recreational and ecological values are currently low with no formed tracks within the area.
+However, it has important landscape values as a natural backdrop for Aro Street and as a green buffer between Devon Street and Victoria University.
+It has ecological connections to nearby Zealandia.
+The mix of exotic and native trees, including the large eucalyptus, provide a habitat for several native bird species including kererū (wood pigeon), kākā, tūī, ruru (morepork), kōtare (kingfisher), tauhou (silvereye), riroriro (grey warbler) and piwakawaka (fantail).
+The recreational values are currently low, with no formed tracks within the area.